nilsandrey/dispatcher_sample/README.md

 # README

-> Still working in progress....

 > **Problem background and design assumptions are described in [the wiki]([Home · nilsandrey/dispatcher_sample Wiki · GitHub](https://github.com/nilsandrey/dispatcher_sample/wiki)).**

+> **See the api-docs on deployment of the API by browsing to the endpoint/doc, like in <http://localhost:3000/doc>.**

+> Working in progress....

 Things you may want to cover: